recipegrace/BigLibrary/README.md

 # BigLibrary

-This is SCALA 2.10, check the master branch for the latest
+This is SCALA 2.10, because the spark this version uses is written in SCALA 2.10.X

 <h3>WORA (Write Once Run Anywhere) framework</h3>
 The Biglibrary has been designed as a wrapper for bigdata programs (currently implemented for SPARK).